These fudgy and delicious brownies are made healthier with black beans and a naturally-colored green frosting.

 Slice them up and you can enjoy some chocolaty, warm brownies.
 And did I mention they are gluten free?
 No flour!
-They can definitely stand alone………but if you like a little frosting with your brownie then read on.
+They can definitely stand alone.
+But if you like a little frosting with your brownie then read on.

 Personally, I like my chocolate baked goods served with a tall glass of ice cold milk.
 We have a friend that will only eat his cake ‘Milk-cake’ style: he takes a bowl, puts his slice of cake in it, and then covers it in milk and waits a few minutes to eat it until the cake has soaked up the milk.

 To make the frosting, take a ripe avocado and beat it until it is very smooth.
 This could take a few minutes.

 To that add your softened butter, vanilla and powdered sugar.
 Beat until smooth and creamy.
 If it seems to runny, you can add a bit more powdered sugar.
 Then frost your brownie (or cake, or cupcake) to your heart’s desire.
 I would say this frosting would go best with something chocolatey.
 I thought about adding a little peppermint to it and making a Mint Brownie.
 But it remained a thought.
 So if any of you get brave and try it, let me know.

-Black Bean Brownies and Dye-free Green Frosting
+Black Bean Brownie Recipe and Dye-free Green Frosting